 Claimant Count in Trafford

 The Claimant Count indicates the number of people claiming benefits principally for the reason of being unemployed.
-The Claimant Count in Feb 2025 was 41.3% higher than in January 2020.
-The rate of claimants to residents aged 16 to 64 was 3.3% in Feb 2025 representing an increment of 1% points from January 2020.
+The Claimant Count in Jun 2025 was 30.8% higher than in January 2020.
+The rate of claimants to residents aged 16 to 64 was 3% in Jun 2025 representing an increment of 0.7% points from January 2020.
 The number of claimants decreased from April 2021.
-In July 2024 the claims showed and increase.
+After an increase in July 2024, the percent has steadily decreased.

 Change in the Claimant Count for Trafford compared to January 2020

-The Trafford MSOA with the largest share of claims in Feb 2025 was Old Trafford with 14.5% of all claimants within Trafford, almost the double of claims than Gorse Hill, the MSOA with the second largest number of claims.
-16 MSOAs out of 28 have more claims in Feb 2025 compared to Feb 2024.
-Gorse Hill have the largest increase in number of claims with 70 more, followed by Old Trafford (65).
-Timperley East had a reduction in number of claims with 20 less, along with Sale East and Bowdon with -15.
+The Trafford MSOA with the largest share of claims in Jun 2025 was Old Trafford with 14.4% of all claimants within Trafford, almost the double of claims than Gorse Hill, the MSOA with the second largest number of claims.
+1/3 of the MSOA has more claims in Jun 2025 compared to Jun 2024, and 5 MSOA had no additional claims.
+Trafford Park East & Sevenways have the largest increase in number of claims with 35 more, followed by Broadheath & Firsway (25).
+Old Trafford had a reduction in number of claims with 35 less followed by Timperley East (25) and Davyhulme (20).

 Change in the Claimant Count for Trafford's MSOAs

-The MSOAs with higher claimant rate in Feb 2025 were Old Trafford with 7.9%, Partington with 6.5% and Gorse Hill with 6.2%.
-The MSOAs where the claimant rate have decreased more from Feb 2024 to Feb 2025 were Timperley East with -0.4% points decrease, followed by Sale East and Bowdon with -0.3%.
-From the top 5 MSOAs with the highest rates, all had a higher rate when comparing Feb 2024 to Feb 2025.
+The MSOAs with higher claimant rate in Jun 2025 were Old Trafford with 8%, Gorse Hill with 6.4% and Partington with 5.8%.
+The MSOAs where the claimant rate have decreased more from Jun 2024 to Jun 2025 was Old Trafford with -0.5% points decrease.
+The top 2 MSOA with higher rate in Jun 2025, Old Trafford and Partington, had decreased when comparing rate to Jun 2025.

 Change in the Claimant Count by age bands in Trafford